What is a Social Media Influencer?

 Micro-influencers are ordinary people who have become known for their knowledge in a specialized niche.
 Thus, they usually have a large number of social media followers among the adherents of this niche.
+What is a social media influencer good at.
 Of course, not only does the number of subscribers indicate the level of influence, but also the relationships and interactions that the micro-influencer has with their followers.

 It is possible that the micro-influencer has no idea of the existence of the company before it tries to contact him.
 If so, the company must first convince the influencer of its value.
 There are usually many knowledgeable professionals among subscribers, and it is unlikely that the owner of the page will want to spoil the relationship with his fans, promoting a bad product.